JonWil91/Lets-Hike/README.md

 # Let's Hike

 This website is my third project after the culmination of studying Practial Python and Data Centric Development, including Flask and the MongoDB database system.
+It enables users to visit and add hikes within the UK and the Republic of Ireland as well as viewing hikes added by other users.

 The website can be found at [Let's Hike](https://ms3-hikingtrails.herokuapp.com/home)